ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * a scope claim (see for example 'scope' registered in Section 8.13 of {{I-D.ietf-ace-oauth-authz}} for CWT).
 This claim has the same encoding as 'scope' parameter above.
 Additionally, this claim has the same value of the 'scope' parameter if the parameter is present in the message, or it takes the value of 'scope' in the Authorization Request otherwise.

 The access token MAY additionally contain other claims that the transport profile of ACE requires, or other optional parameters.

-As in {{I-D.ietf-ace-oauth-authz}}, these parameters are included in the payload, which is formatted as a CBOR map.
-The Content-Format "application/ace+cbor" is used.

 When receiving an Authorization Request from a Client that was previously authorized, and for which the AS still owns a valid non-expired access token, the AS MAY reply with that token.
 Note that it is up to application profiles of ACE to make sure that re-posting the same token does not cause re-use of keying material between nodes (for example, that is done with the use of random nonces in {{I-D.ietf-ace-oscore-profile}}).